gabor-udvari/phlomis/README.md

 # Phlomis

-Phlomis is a project for replacing the Node.js based build tools of [Sage](https://github.com/roots/sage) to a PHP based one with [Composer](https://getcomposer.org/) and [Robo](http://codegyre.github.io/Robo/).
+Phlomis is a project for replacing the Node.js based build tools of [Sage](https://github.com/roots/sage) to a PHP based one with [Composer](https://getcomposer.org/), [Composer Asset Plugin](https://github.com/fxpio/composer-asset-plugin) and [Robo](http://codegyre.github.io/Robo/).

 The name comes from the genus of plants called [Phlomis](https://en.wikipedia.org/wiki/Phlomis).
 One of the members of the genus is Phlomis russeliana which has the common name Turkish sage.
 That and the "Ph" at the beginning makes it a perfect name for a PHP oriented fork of Sage.